longsizhuo/lawpath_interview/README.md

 ## API Settings
-To ensure the security of your API key and prevent it from being exposed in your codebase, it's essential to store it as an environment variable.
+To ensure the security of your API key and prevent it from being exposed in your codebase, it is crucial to store it as an environment variable.
+Follow these steps:
 1. Rename `.env.template` to `.env`,
-2. change the value of `API_KEY` to your own api key.
+2. Replace the value of `API_KEY` with your actual API key.
+3. Optionally, add your Google Maps API key in the `.env` file.
+If not provided, the system will display an `ApiProjectMapError` but will continue to function.

 ### ⚠️ Common Issues & Fixes